ryan-mcclue/musings/notes.md

 The matching main header file will include additional user header files to alleviate main source file including them all

+Distinguishing between starting from corner of pixel or centre of pixel

+Set platform dependent values as macros and then assign to a variable in source file, e.g. u32 lane_width = LANE_WIDTH

 PART 3: SIMD
 Inspecting the assembly of our most expensive loop, we see that rand() is not inlined and is a call festival.
 This must be replaced
 Essentially we are looking for mathematical functions that could be inlined and aren't that are in our hot-path.